Home/Healthcare/Medical Devices/Global Neuroprosthetics Market

-Global Neuroprosthetics Market Size, Share, Opportunities, And Trends By Type (Output Neural Prosthetics, Input Neural Prosthetics), By Technique (Deep Brain Stimulation, Spinal Cord Stimulation, Sacral Nerve Stimulation, Transcranial Magnetic Stimulation, Vague Nerve Stimulation), By Application (Auditory Processing Disorders, Parkison’s Disease, Epilepsy, Ophthalmic Disease, Cardiovascular Disease, Paralysis, Alzheimer's Disease, Others), And By Geography - Forecasts From 2024 To 2029
+Market Size, Share, Forecasts and Trends Analysis By Type (Output Neural Prosthetics, Input Neural Prosthetics), Technique (Deep Brain Stimulation, Spinal Cord Stimulation, Sacral Nerve Stimulation, Transcranial Magnetic Stimulation, Vague Nerve Stimulation), Application (Auditory Processing Disorders, Parkinson’s Disease, Epilepsy, Ophthalmic Disease, Cardiovascular Disease, Paralysis, Alzheimer’s Disease, Others), and Geography

 Neuroprosthetics are devices implanted in patients with neural damage to compensate for and restore the normal functioning of the nerves, which consequently help in partially restoring normal bodily functions.
 The rising incidences of neurological disorders worldwide are one of the major factors anticipated to boost the global neuroprosthetics market growth during the forecast period.
 The market includes various types of devices, such as brain-machine interfaces, spinal cord stimulators, cochlear implants, deep brain stimulators, and retinal implants.
 Key players include established medical device companies and emerging startups.